rien333/numbersense-vae/thesis/README.md

 cumaltative (objective) area, and conversly encodes cumaltative area without using numerisity information, in accordance with previous (other?) comparables artificial models (Stoianov and Zorzi 2012).
+However, more research is needed to asses , as more proteries of input need to be varied (such as visual variation and the distribution of variables ), there is room for improvement in the VAE's reconstrional abilities, i.e. efficiency of coding scheme.
+These two problems also indicate room for improvent in the subitizing classification task, which has the additional improvement of solving the class imbalance problem.

 References
 ==========